jtk5aw/random-image-site/DEVELOPMENT.md

 npx sst secret set <secret-name> < <local-secret-file-name>

+## Share extension

+Making the share extension required downloading xcode, opening the project in xcode, setting up signing capabilitites and then adding a target that is the share extension.

 ## TODO: Add instructions for other deployments and how to make changes.
 ## I previously had it in a local file cause it contained secret values
 ## but I think I've since lost access to that